Siddhant412/gitops-developer-platform/README.md

 # GitOps Developer Platform

-An internal developer platform built with Backstage, GitHub Actions, Argo CD, Kubernetes, and a separate GitOps environment repository.
+An internal developer platform that turns new-service creation into a repeatable golden path.

+Backstage scaffolds a service repo, GitHub Actions builds and publishes the image, CI updates a separate GitOps environment repo, Argo CD deploys to Kubernetes, Kyverno enforces guardrails, and Backstage shows ownership, docs, CI/CD, and runtime status.

 This project is not "just another app".
-It shows how a platform team can make service creation and delivery consistent, instead of having every engineer wire up CI, deployment config, ownership and docs manually.
+It shows how a platform team can make service creation and delivery consistent instead of asking every engineer to wire up CI, deployment config, ownership, docs, and runtime visibility by hand.

+## Project Highlights

+- Built a local internal developer platform with `Backstage`, `Kubernetes`, `Argo CD`, `GitHub Actions`, `GHCR`, `Kustomize`, and `Kyverno`.
+- Created a golden path `Node API` template that scaffolds a production-shaped Fastify service with tests, Dockerfile, CI, catalog metadata, TechDocs, and Kubernetes manifests.
+- Implemented a GitOps delivery flow where service CI writes desired state to a separate environment repo and Argo CD deploys the change.
+- Added Kubernetes guardrails with Kyverno for required labels, GHCR-only images, health probes, resource requests/limits, and non-root containers.
+- Customized Backstage with catalog seed data, scaffolder integration, TechDocs, GitHub Actions visibility, and Kubernetes runtime visibility.

 ## What Problem This Solves